10 min read

 These businesses lack the appropriate transparency into their supply chains—as they make claims to the quality, sustainability, and responsibility through which their businesses are built upon, how can anyone possibly trust that?

-Organic cotton production is less resource intensive and damaging than conventionally farmed cotton.
+Organic cotton production is less resource-intensive and damaging than conventionally farmed cotton.
 In his autobiographical, Let My People Go Surfing: The Education of a Reluctant Businessman, Yvon Chouinard, Patagonia’s Founder, goes on about this at length

 However, who gives if you don’t know if the cotton you’re buying is organic?
 I can’t help but push back on all the activism, branding, and value signaling with a call to action for these brands to do the basic things right.